City of the Dead (video game)

 City of the Dead (also known as George A. Romero's City of the Dead and The Living Dead: City of the Dead) is a canceled first-person shooter video game, based on George A. Romero's Living Dead series of zombie films.
 The game was intended for release on the PlayStation 2, Xbox and PC platforms.
 Originally announced in December 2004, it was due for release in March 2006.
 No further details or announcements have been made about the game since its showing at E3 2005.
-It is presumed cancelled due to the financial constraints of publisher Hip Interactive.
+It is presumed cancelled due to declared bankruptcy of publisher Hip Interactive in July 2005.

 Story

 City of the Dead was set on a fictional island called "Ningún Futuro" ("No Future" in Spanish).
 A zombie outbreak occurs on the island after a series of secret military tests on cadavers backfires.

 Reports had said there would be no reference in the game to Dawn of the Dead (because the 2004 version ends with the survivors winding up in a zombie-ridden island), one of the more popular films in the Dead Series due to copyright issues with the MKR Group who hold the rights to the film.